 Well.
 There is little luxury of escape on a sailboat that measures 41 foot at her longest and 13 foot at her widest.
 For Stof and I, it’s husbandandwife 100% of the time, day after day.
 (We call it marriage intensive.)
 Which means that the blisters build and pop far more frequently than they might ordinarily do.
 We have become particularly talented at “discussing”, bickering, and generally driving each other nuts.

 But: The leather of our marriage is softening beautifully.
 We are learning how to tread to achieve maximum performance.
 Wearing those boots all the time is teaching us how versatile a relationship we actually have.
 We have built up considerable bunions and calluses, but many of them are now smooth from continual use and they add to the overall fit of the shoe.
 Each scuff and and scrape is the mark of this amazing experience.
 Our “hiking boots” have become indispensable.
 In our second year of marriage, that’s about all we can ask for.

 *Presuming you like hiking… otherwise I’m sure you can adjust the analogy appropriately.

 Sara Hillratt is traveling across the Pacific with her husband, starting with sailing from Mexico to Australia.
 Their adventure started in February 2011.
-She’s writing about it at their blog Stofnsara, but also here, as part of exploring what a marriage can be on Reclaiming Wife.
 If you want to start closer to the beginning, you can read her post about money and independence, read all about their trip here, and about Sara & Stof’s marvelous South African wedding here.